Technical preparations in 2024 for B2B e-invoicing & B2C e-reporting launch in Sept 2026

 - For e-invoice certified agents certified agents (PDP, Plateformes de dématérialisation partenaires): €15 per invoice limited to €45,000 total per annum

 On 21 January 2022, the European Commission granted France a temporary departure from Articles 218 and 232 of the VAT Directive to be able to impose mandatory electronic invoicing on certain B2B transactions.
-This clears the way for France to introduce electronic invoicing from July 2024.
+This clears the way for France to introduce electronic invoicing from September 2026 (previously July 2024).

 Derogation from EU VAT Directive on e-invoicing